DeyaaMohammed/QACart-Todo-Application/README.md

 ## Introduction
 The QACart Todo Application is a task management tool that allows users to create, edit, and manage their to-do lists.
 This repository contains a series of test cases aimed at verifying the proper functioning of the application.

+## Key Achievements:
+- 📝 Designed comprehensive test cases based on project requirements, and design documentation.
+- 📋 Developed test scenarios to validate core functionalities.
+- ✍🏻 Wrote test cases to cover all aspects of the application.
+- 🔍 Performed functional testing to verify the correctness of the application, and identify defects and inconsistencies in the application's behavior.
+- 🖥️ Executed test cases in diverse environments, including different web browsers, devices, and operating systems to ensure cross-browser compatibility and usability across multiple platforms.
+- 📑 Generated detailed bug reports using the provided template including information such as steps to reproduce, expected and actual behavior, and severity.

 ## Test Cases
 The test cases have been organized according to the functionalities they cover.